shamimbdpro/wp-maximum-upload-file-size/readme.txt

 Yes, it works with all servers.
 But, please know that server adjusted limits can't be changed from a WordPress plugin.
 If the server set limit is 16MB you can't increase it to 128MB via WordPress.
 You have to email your hosting provider and ask them to increase the limit.
 Install the plugin and it'll tell you what the limits are and what to do.

+= Increase upload file size but still not working? = If minimum upload limit set by hosting provider then its will not work.
+Ask your hositng provider to increase upload size.

+= Increase maximum excecution time but not working? = If minimum execution time set by hosting provider then its will not work.
+Ask your hositng provider to increase excecution time limit.